lmitelman/interactivasBackend/Readme.md

 Web server built in Node.js for the backend of the Interactive Applications project (UADE 2020).

+## Heroku cloud deployed version

+If you want to view the project without having to install it locally, you can access the version deployed in Heroku [clicking here!](https://interactivas-backend.herokuapp.com/)

 ## Installation and local deployment

 Use the [node package manager](https://www.npmjs.com/) commands after clone the repository to install all the necessary dependencies to run the project locally.